coolinmc6/egghead-todo/README.md

 For my other React apps, please see [React-App](https://github.com/coolinmc6/react-app).

 - You only need `export const TodoList` if you are creating a stateless functional component.

+- There is a lot of good stuff on testing in Lecture 11.
+Get those unit tests and understand how it works.
+Take some good notes and describe what each of these tests is looking for.
+- I should also try re-writing some of the functions just so that I understand how they work.
+- Get notes on the JS methods that he uses